comicrelief/engineering-handbook/code-delivery/tooling.md

 content use across our front and backend applications.
 - **Drupal 8** is now our legacy content management system which is used by comicrelief.com and sportrelief.com and is hosted on **Platform.sh**

+## Dependency Management
+We use the following dependency management systems to pull in dependencies from third parties,

+- **Composer** is used in our legacy PHP projects to bring in dependencies

+- **Yarn** is used in all of our NodeJS projects over NPM as we have generally found it to be faster.

 ## Hosting
 We use the following hosting providers to host our consumer facing services and applications,